StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2015-08-23-how-to-create-360-degree-videos-freedom360-gopro-camera-rig.markdown

 <hr>

 <h2>It Needs Protection</h2>
-<p>No matter how careful you say you are something will inevitably go wrong.
-When you're on the move put the 360 camera rig in the ThinkTank protective carry case.
-This comes with the Freedom360 mount.
+<p>No matter how careful you are something will inevitably go wrong.
+When you're on the move place the 360 camera rig in the ThinkTank protective carry case.
+This is included with the Freedom360 mount.
 It will stop lens abrasion, fend off dirt, dust and adds a cushion around the rig.</p>

 <img src="http://images.360thrill.com/gallery3/var/albums/360-degree-gopro-camera/360-camera-setting-up-freedom360-carry-case.jpg" alt="Carrying the 360 camera setup should always be put in its Protective pouch that comes with the Freedom360.
 Made by ThinkTank" title="Protective carry case that comes with the Freedom360 mount.
 Use it to secure and protect your 360 camera rig">

 <img src="http://images.360thrill.com/gallery3/var/albums/360-degree-gopro-camera/360-camera-setting-up-freedom360-carry-case-3.jpg" alt="Close the carrying case for the 360 camera setup so that its protected from scratching, dirt, dust and dropping.
 Made by ThinkTank" title="Protective carry case that comes with the Freedom360 mount.
 Use it to secure and protect your 360 camera rig against dropping and dirt">
 <p>Now you're ready to take on the world.</p>

+<p>That's are setup.
+More posts about video settings, filming, editing and much more to come.</p>

+<h3>If you found value in this article and know someone who would be interested in it.
+Share it with them.</h3>

+<p>Need some advice or more tips?</p>
+<p>We would love to help, <a href="http://www.twitter.com/360thrill"  target="_blank">hit us up on Twitter @360thrill.</a></p>

+<em>Post by <a href="http://www.twitter.com/daxon" target="_blank">Allan Dixon.</a></em>